 Introducing the 2.8L four-stroke VF150 VMAX SHO.
 This compact high-performance powerhouse boasts an amazing hole shot while maintaining incredible fuel efficiency.

 AVAILABILITYAbbotsford: Contact the store for more details or to order.

-Port Moody: Contact the store for more details or to order.
+Port Coquitlam: Contact the store for more details or to order.

 Great Hole Shot, acceleration and Top Speed

 The new V MAX SHO® 150 uses Yamaha’s Variable Camshaft Timing System (VCT) for hole shot and acceleration that is noticeably quicker than that of the F150 and equal to that of the two-stroke VZ 150 HPDI.

 The 2.8-liter, four-cylinder powerhead employs double-overhead cams, four valves per cylinder and counterbalance shafts for extra smooth performance.

 The four-stroke V MAX SHO® 150 offers fuel consumption that is 30 to 40 percent better than that of traditional carbureted two strokes.

 Because it’s a four-stroke, there’s no need for an external oil tank with the V MAX SHO® 150.
 That’s a savings of approximately 23 pounds – that means less weight and more storage room in the boat for tackle and other items.